-Introduction to The Brayshaw Collection at Giggleswick School.
+Introduction to The Brayshaw Collection held at Giggleswick School.

-Thomas Brayshaw (1854 – 1931) was a solicitor living in Stackhouse who was a local historian.
+Thomas Brayshaw (1854 – 1931) was a solicitor living in Stackhouse nr Giggleswick who was a local historian.
 For more than 40 years he was the recognized authority in matters of local historical interest.
-He was closely associated with Giggleswick School from being a pupil to being Governor over a period of 60 years.
+He was closely associated with Giggleswick School from attending as a pupil to serving as a Governor over a period of 60 years.

-In Giggleswick School Brayshaw Library within the general Brayshaw Collection are four large volumes of about 400 pages each entitled ‘‘On foot round Settle’, Brown’.
+Giggleswick School houses the Brayshaw Library which includes four large volumes of about 400 pages each entitled ‘‘On foot round Settle’, Brown’.
 These volumes contain printed pages taken from George H. Brown’s book On foot round Settle published in Settle by J. W. Lambert in 1896 to which have been added a large number of items of relevance – newspaper cuttings, photographs, postcards, maps, records of church events, voting papers, subscription appeals, school and education items, caving literature, etc.

 Each page of these four volumes and the contents of any folded inserted item have been scanned and are presented in order of scanning.
 The actual page number in a book if not seen on a scan may have to be estimated by looking at nearby images for purposes of location in any one volume.